neurokidslab/eeg_preprocessing/README.md

-# EEG preprocessing
+# EEG preprocessing for infant data
-Developmental team, Neuroimaging Cognitive Unit, Neurospin Center, Paris